campa-consortium/lattice-standard/source/standard/coordinates.md

 Lattice elements can be imagined as "LEGO blocks" which fit together to form the branch coordinate system.
 How elements join together is determined in part by their entrance and exit coordinate frames.
 A) For straight line elements the entrance and exit frames are colinear.
-B) For bends elements, the transformation from entrance to exit coordinates is a rotation about the bend center.
+B) For bend elements, the transformation from entrance to exit coordinates is a rotation about the bend center of curvature.
 C) For `Patch` and `floor_shift` elements the exit frame may be arbitrarily positioned with respect to the entrance frame.
 ```